 - Backup and then do a restore of your iOS device using iTunes or iCloud.

-What is the difference between the Scenic Map apps and You Need A Map?
+What is the difference between the regional Scenic Map apps and You Need A Map?

-Scenic Map has a much higher resolution terrain elevation map.
+The regional Scenic Map apps have a much higher resolution built-in terrain elevation map.
 The grid points are spaced about 10 meters apart in Scenic Map while they are spaced 90 meters in You Need A Map.
 This difference is most noticeable as you zoom in and in areas with more varied terrain.
-The roads, streams and other vector map elements are identical between all the apps.
-Because the terrain data is so much smaller in You Need A Map, I was able to fit two versions of the road maps.
-The US Census roads can be more accurate in some areas.
-Scenic Map also has Earth color maps that change each month of the year which You Need A Map does not (I could not fit both the color maps and the dual set of roads into the 2GB app size limit.)
+Most of the roads, streams and other vector map elements are identical between all the apps.
+If the Online Maps option is enabled, You Need A Map will download and display sections of the full resolution terrain map and cache it for offline use.

 Which version of Scenic Map covers my area?